But how does the extension of the Senior Managers and Certification Regime (SMCR) to FCA Solo-Regulated firms impact yourself and your organisation?

 No, the requirements are being applied proportionally.
 The FCA is categorising firms according to their size and complexity.
-Depending on the firm categorisation the regime will apply differently.
+Depending on the firm categorisation, the regime will apply differently.

 There are 3 categories:

 - Core: firms in this tier will have to comply with the baseline requirements.
-The majority of solo-regulated firms will fall into this category.
+The majority of solo-regulated firms fall into this category.

 - Enhanced: this category will apply to a small number of firms whose size, complexity and potential impact on consumers or markets warrant more attention.
 These firms will have extra requirements.

-- How is the firm’s categorisation concluded?
+3. How is the firm’s categorisation concluded?

-The FCA is providing each firm with it’s assessment of the firm’s categorisation, however, the assessment is indicative.
+The FCA provides each firm with an assessment of its categorisation.
+However, the assessment is indicative.
 Firms are responsible for assessing which tier they fall into based on the rules.
-If firms disagree with the FCA’s assessment they must inform the FCA.
+If firms disagree with the FCA’s assessment, they must inform the FCA.

-- What are the biggest changes for firms?
+4. What are the biggest changes for firms?

-- Which staff fall under the Certification Regime?
+6. Which staff fall under the Certification Regime?

 The Certification Regime applies to people whose roles the FCA has determined could cause harm to customers, the firm itself or the markets it operates in.
 The FCA has defined a series of "certification functions".
-The regime will also apply to anyone who supervises or manages a Certified Function, that isn’t a Senior Manager.
+The regime will also apply to anyone who supervises or manages a Certified Function that isn’t a Senior Manager.

-- How does the Certification Regime differ from the Approved Persons Regime?
+7. How does the Certification Regime differ from the Approved Persons Regime?

 Firms must assess each year whether any person that is to carry out a certification function is fit and proper to perform their role and issue a certificate to them if they are.
 Some of the staff in the scope of the Certification Regime may previously have been subject to FCA approval under the Approved Persons Regime.
-This will no longer be required under the Certification Regime.
+This is no longer required under the Certification Regime.
 This reinforces that firms, rather than the regulator, are responsible for ensuring their staff are fit and proper.

-- What is the Duty of Responsibility?
+8. What is the Duty of Responsibility?